domire8/control-libraries-ros-demos/ros2/README.md

 ## Running the simulator simultaneously

-The scripts require a simulator (or real robot with the same interface) to be running.
+All scripts except the `task_space_control_loop` require a simulator (or real robot with the same interface) to be running.
 Start the simulator with:

 ```console
 cd path/to/desired/location